Mc-Zen/tiptoe/README.md

 The size of most arrows is primarily defined by their length and secondarily by their width (exceptions are `bar`, `barb`, `hooks`, and `tikz` which only have a width).
 Both width and length can be set using
 - a `length` value, such as `10pt`,
 - or a ratio which is measured relative to the thickness of the line (e.g., `500%` corresponds to 5 times the line thickness),
-- or a combination of both, e.g., `3pt + 450%` (this is btw. the default for the `stealth` mark).
+- or a combination of both, e.g., `3pt + 450%` (this is by the way the default for the `stealth` mark).
 This makes it possible to fine-tune the sizing behavior of a mark.
-By default (`width: auto`), for most marks the width is defined in terms of the length via some predefined ratio.
+By default (`width: auto`) and for most marks the width is defined in terms of the length via some predefined ratio.

 With the predefined marks, the length/width encompasses the *full* length/width of the mark, independent of the stroke thickness that is used.
 This is demonstrated below, where the fill is removed through `stealth.with(fill: none)`.